sludovicdelys/go_the_distance/README.md

 ## Front-end: Go the Distance

+> You can find the back-end right here : https://github.com/sludovicdelys/going-the-distance-api

 ### Overview

 This is the front-end application for the "Go the Distance" project, built with Next.js.